astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 ## From the Moon cycle to other planets

-Pretty much everybody is aware about the phases of the Moon and the lunar month that starts with the New Moon, proceeds to the Full Moon and completes at the next New Moon ready for the next lunar month.
+Pretty much everybody is aware about the phases of the Moon and the lunar month that starts with the New Moon, culminates at the Full Moon and completes at the next New Moon ready for the next lunar month.

 ![The four phases of the Moon](/images/illustrations/moon-phases-dark.png "The four phases of the Moon as observed from the Earth")

-The sequence of the phases of the Moon is but the planetary cycle between the Moon and the Sun.
+The sequence of the phases of the Moon is the planetary cycle between the Moon and the Sun.
 The **New Moon** marks the moment of **conjunction** between the two luminaries, the **Full Moon** is the moment of their **opposition**.
 The **First and the Last Quarter** are **square** aspects.

 Same idea can be applied to any other pair of planets, for example: